-Soaking and precleaning is critical for patient safety.
+Soaking and manual cleaning is critical for patient safety.
 ANSI/AAMI ST79: 2017, 7.5.1 states “presoaking instruments moistens and loosens the soil, thus making the cleaning step more effective and efficient.”1 Additionally, device instructions for use (IFU), such as robotics, can require soak times of up to 30 minutes.
 Flexible and rigid scopes can be even more demanding when delayed reprocessing occurs, requiring a minimum of one hour of soaking, and up to ten hours for some gastrointestinal scopes.²

 Many reprocessing departments do not have enough sink basins to dedicate tor instruments with extended soak times.
 Additionally, many sink basins are not wide enough to accommodate soaking larger instruments or trays, leading to more reprocessing delays.

 Robotic instruments and scopes are inherently difficult to clean.
 Properly soaking the instrument loosens and removes gross bioburden to make the cleaning and rinsing process more effective.
-If proper protocols are not followed during the precleaning process, that can add additional delays to an already bottlenecked process.
+If proper protocols are not followed during the manual cleaning process, that can add additional delays to an already bottlenecked process.
 So how do departments prioritize basin space and while meeting standards and guidelines?

 Options to accommodate medical device soaking requirements